 and short-term orientation index (STO).

-These dimensions can be applied to any organization or group of people—not just nations—and they can be used to compare different organizations within a country.
+These dimensions can be applied to any organization or group of people—not just nations—and they can be used to compare B2B relationships within a country.
 The model is based on data collected during five years by more than 200 researchers who surveyed over 80 countries around the world using questionnaires written by Geert Hofstede himself.
 The results were published in Culture’s Consequences: Comparing Values, Behaviors, Institutions and Organizations Across Nations in 1980.

 Another pioneer is Charles Hampden-Turner, an international consultant based at Cambridge University who coined the term cultural intelligence (Hampden-Turner & Trompenaars, 2008).
 His work focuses on how people from different nationalities can deal with each other effectively when working together across borders or even within companies or organizations with multiple nationalities represented among employees or customers.